What Is Love? (EP)

 What Is Love? is the fifth extended play by South Korean girl group Twice.
-It was released on April 9, 2018, by JYP Entertainment and is distributed by Iriver.
+It was released on April 9, 2018, by JYP Entertainment.
 It includes the title track of the same name produced by Park Jin-young.
 Twice members Jeongyeon, Chaeyoung, and Jihyo also took part in writing lyrics for two songs on the EP.

 Composed of six tracks overall, the EP received positive ratings from several music critics.
 It was also a commercial success for the group, reaching sales of over 340,000 copies.
 With this, Twice became the first Korean female act and the fifth music act overall to earn a Platinum certification from the Korea Music Content Association.

 An expanded reissue of the EP titled Summer Nights was released on July 9, 2018.

 Background and release

 On February 26, 2018, JYP Entertainment confirmed that Twice planned to release a new Korean album in April.
 On March 25, the agency announced that Twice would release their fifth EP titled What Is Love? on April 9.
 A promotion schedule for the mini-album was uploaded by the group on their official Twitter account.
 The first group image teaser was uploaded online the next day.
 On March 27, individual teaser photos featuring Nayeon, Jeongyeon, Momo, and Sana were released.
 On March 28, individual teaser photos featuring Jihyo, Mina, Dahyun, Chaeyoung, and Tzuyu were uploaded by the group.
 On the same day, JYP Entertainment confirmed that the album's lead single "What Is Love?" was written and produced by agency founder Park Jin-young, marking a year since Park last collaborated with Twice as a producer following the release of "Signal" in 2017.
 A part of the album's track list was later uploaded, revealing additional details crediting Lee Woo-min "collapsedone" for the arrangement of the lead single.
 On March 29, a second group image teaser was uploaded by the group.
 On the same day, a second teaser for the EP's track list was released, revealing two new tracks written by Twice members: "Sweet Talker" which was penned by Jeongyeon and Chaeyoung, and "Ho!" with lyrics written by Jihyo.